olle/high_value_low_risk_toolset/high_value_low_risk_toolset.md

 For example, an ever recurring issue when using JavaScript widgets is the fallacy in thinking that using them does not require one to understand how they work.
 This often leads to higher technical debt to pay off - bugs that suddenly remove _more_ end user value than the widget actually provided to begin with.

+The target for our efforts are to build applications that will run in web browsers.
+We just can't get away from that fact.
+We must learn and understand the limits and use the abilities of that platform.

 Progressively enhanced content
 ------------------------------